systematic-magic/AgingPubMed/research_papers_html.rst

 --------
 ..
 Note::

-	Published title and date will not always be present in HTML - This is OK
+	Published title and date will only be present for Advance papers.

 9.1.
 Check that dates section has titles “Received:”, “Accepted:” and “Published:” (:ref:`title case<title_case>` and followed by colon (:)). |br|